averbraeck/djutils/docs/djutils/index.md

 *  DJUTILS provides a framework for [decoding and dumping data](decoder-dumper) with decoders for hexadecimal and base64 data.
 *  DJUTILS contains [immutable collections](immutable-collections), such as the ImmutableList, ImmutableSet and ImmutableMap.
 *  DJUTILS [events](event) is a framework for publish and subscribe communication, including remote event handling.
-*  DJUTILS offers several helper classes for [logging](logging) using the tinylog package.
+*  DJUTILS offers several helper classes for [logging](logging) using the slf4j and logback packages.
-*  DJUTILS provides several classes for handling [exceptions](exceptions) in an easy way, such as Throw and Try.
+*  DJUTILS provides several classes for data analysis, math, function evaluation and statistics.
 *  DJUTILS has a class to easily [resolve URLs](urlresource) from a resource location, also when the resource is in a JAR file.
 *  DJUTILS extends the [reflection classes](reflection) of Java with several new classes to easily work with Method, Field, and Class signatures.